mesosphere/kommander-applications/apptests/tests-doc.md

 Setup the environment:

 If you are using `colima`, you can set the `DOCKER_HOST` environment variable to the socket used by `colima`.
 This will allow the docker api to use the `colima` docker instance.
+Rancher Desktop will also need this.

 ```bash
 export DOCKER_HOST="unix://${HOME}/.colima/default/docker.sock"